restarian/bracket_print/doc/options.md

 **title_stamp** - *[function]*, default: function() { return new Date() }

-* The return value of this function will be inserted after the *log_title* (if it contains a string), in the title.
+* The return value of this function will be inserted after the *log_title* in the title.

 **theme** - *[string]*, default: "dark"